11 min read

 Notwithstanding the changes to the FCA Rules, the LSE has not changed its rules and procedures around the admission to trading of further shares.
 Although the LSE Admission and Disclosure Standards do not set out clear requirements, we understand that, in practice, where a company makes an application to admit further shares to trading, the LSE continues to require:

-- (where the application is for a block admission) an announcement when the block admission is granted;
+• (where the application is for a block admission) an announcement when the block admission is granted; and

-- an announcement when shares are issued (whether or not they are covered by a block admission); and
+• an announcement when shares are issued (if they are not covered by an existing block admission).

 Article 19 of the UK Market Abuse Regulation (MAR): dealings by PDMRs